yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 With the 5-year pragmatic experience as a data scientist at Microsoft, I have built the confidence to create production-ready data science and machine learning system for almost any given scenarios.
-However, what I am still lack of is the **industry-specific domain knowledge** that lower the barrier of applying technologies for real-world business problems Microsoft is a great company for learning and creating new technologies, but it might not be the perfect place for delving into a domain (e.g., retailers work in the retail domain and bankers work in the finance domain).
+However, what I am still lack of is the **industry-specific domain knowledge** that can lower the barrier of applying machine learning for real-world business problems.
+Microsoft is a great company for learning and creating new technologies, but it might not be the perfect place for delving into a domain (e.g., retailers work in the retail domain and bankers work in the finance domain).
 Realizing the gap between the pure technology and the real-world application initiated my thought about seeking for a new endeavour outside.

 !["Mini Le" - 2018](https://github.com/yueguoguo/yueguoguo.github.io/raw/master/images/minime.PNG)
 <font size="1">"Mini Le" printed by using a 3D printer at the Garage in Microsoft New England office.
 It was in October of 2018.
 In the same week, the initial prototype of Microsoft Recommenders with a code name of "AirShip" was being developed by a team of data scientists and software engineers from Cambridge, London, and Singapore.</font>